martinfuchs/DepthKit/README.md

 In the open source spirit, we've also made the plans available online to enable you to make your own mount if you have access to the tools:

  * **Laser Cutter** Download the laser cut mount plans
- * **Woodshop** a mount from angle cut angle iron
+ * **Home Workshop** A mount made from angle aluminum with basic tools
- * **Makerbot** print a mount using several community created MakerBot plans
+ * **Home 3D Printing** Print a mount using [community created files](http://www.thingiverse.com/search?q=RGBDToolkit).

+Please add your mounting solutions however simple to [Instructables](http://www.instructables.com/tag/type-id/?sort=none&q=RGBDToolkit) or your 3D printable models to [Thingiverse](http://www.thingiverse.com/search?q=RGBDToolkit) and tag them with "RGBDToolkit."

 <MOUNTING IMAGES>

 #### Checkerboard
-Print out the A4 or A3 <LINK> checkerboard PDF's in black and white on matte paper.
-Mount them to something flat, like a board or foam core, looking out for wrinkles and bends.
-It also helps attach an angled bit to the back for hanging off of a stand.
+Print out the [A4](https://github.com/downloads/obviousjim/RGBDToolkit/chessboard_a4.pdf) or [A3](https://github.com/obviousjim/RGBDToolkit/blob/master/chessboard_a3.pdf) calibration checkerboard PDF in black and white on matte paper.
+Mount them to something flat and rigid like a wood or foamcore.
+It helps attach a bracket or some way to attach it to a stand or the wall bit to the back for hanging off of a stand.

 Once you have all the items in the checklist, you're ready to calibrate the cameras!